As a mountain is unshakenby the wind,so the heart of the wiseperson is unmovedby all the changes on this earth.

 In the late 1990s, my brother-in-law joined colleagues after work at a bar conveniently located on the ground floor of their office building in New York City.
 Martini culture was popular, and an architect he knew always ordered one.
 The bartender used a small aerosol bottle to spray vermouth inside the glass.
 Then he added a 50/50 ratio of gin and vodka.
 It was a memorable first martini because my brother-in-law despised it.
 Later, when he decided to try again, there was the same essence of vermouth spray followed by chilled vodka only.
 Thereafter, his go-to cocktail was born.

 During the same time period we were living overseas.
 My husband never drank distilled liquor, preferring wine or beer as a social beverage.
 Then, last summer in Colorado I began experimenting with “dirty” vodka martinis as a late-in-the-day-cabin-cocktail.
 He turned up his nose and stuck with wine.
 Dabbling with other recipes, I mixed vodka and gin.
 He agreed to taste, but only tolerated a few sips before a decided, “No thank you”.
 Several months later, experimenting again, I offered a pure gin concoction and substituted Lillet [a French aperitif wine from Bordeaux] for vermouth.
 He surprised us both by saying, “This could be my martini.”
-He is also big on multiple green olives as garnish.
+He is also big on many green olives as garnish.